 Include your new address, phone number, and updated rabies tag.
 Be sure the collar that the tags are on is well-fitting and secure so that they don’t slip out of it in a moment of panic.

 Even if your pet is microchipped, it’s important for them to wear a collar, if possible.
 If they do get loose during the move or in your new neighborhood, this puts your contact details immediately in the fingertips of whomever finds them.

 Organize Your Vet Records

-If you’re moving to a new city which will require finding a new veterinarian, be sure to get all of your vet records from the previous office.
+If you’re moving to a new city that will require finding a new veterinarian, be sure to get all of your vet records from the previous office.
 While you’re there, you can ask your vet for a recommendation of an office in your new town.
 If your pet is naturally nervous or high-stress, also consider talking to your vet about a sedative or stress-reducing medication for the move.

 Get Fido and Fluffy Used to Their Travel Accommodations

-If your pet is travelling in a new carrier, or not used to travelling by car, get them used to their moving accommodations in the days ahead of your move.
+If your pet is traveling in a new carrier, or not used to traveling by car, get them used to their moving accommodations in the days ahead of your move.
 Leave a new carrier out in an area of your house where your pets can sniff it, rub on it, lie in it, and get comfortable with it.
-If they’ve not had many car trips and you are travelling a long-distance in the car, take short trips around your neighborhood so they can get used to the sensation of driving.
+If they’ve not had many car trips and you are traveling a long-distance in the car, take short trips around your neighborhood so they can get used to the sensation of driving.

 Prepare a Pet Kit